 Miller says the angel wings represent love, peace, kindness, compassion, hope, the visitor’s inner angel, and the good we can bring to the earth.

-Sounds to perfectly encompass all of the love and joy found on Hawaii, so you may as well internalize the attributes as much as possible with this interactive artwork!
+The sentiment perfectly encompasses all of the love and joy found in Hawaii, so you may as well internalize the attributes as much as possible with this interactive artwork!

 4. Hiking Kaena Point State Park

-The Kaena Point State Park hike is one of the most beautiful on Oahu!
+The Kaena Point State Park hike is considered to be one of the most beautiful on Oahu!
 Not only does the area include this gorgeous and easy (but long) hike, It’s also home to a group of local off-roaders.
 Take a few minutes to watch the monster Jeeps ride just beyond the Kaena Point hike parking lot, or join in if you have your own Jeep and want to feel local!

-5. North Shore Camping
+5. North Shore Oahu Camping

 With spots available for tents and small and large plantation houses to rent by the night any kind of camper will be satisfied.
 Each site has it’s own fire pit, access to the beach, outdoor showers, and a camping store for essentials.